Toy Story 3: Music

 The film score for Toy Story 3 was composed and conducted by Randy Newman, his sixth for Pixar after Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., and Cars.
 Initially, Disney released the soundtrack only as digital download.
 This was the second instance where Disney did not release the award-winning soundtrack of a Pixar film on CD, the first being Up.
 In January 2012, Intrada released the Toy Story 3 soundtrack on CD.

 In addition to the tracks included in the soundtrack album, the film also uses several other tracks such as "Dream Weaver" by Gary Wright, "Le Freak" by Chic, and Randy Newman's original version of "You've Got a Friend in Me".
 Furthermore, tracks "Cowboy!" and "Come to Papa" included material from Newman's rejected score to Air Force One.
 The song "Losing You" from Newman's own album Harps and Angels was also used in the first trailer for the film.
 The Judas Priest song "Electric Eye" was also used in the film in the temp score for the opening scene of the film.

-Sequel
+Sequels

 Toy Story 3 was followed by Toy Story 4 (2019).
 It marginally surpassed the box-office take of Toy Story 3, and received a similarly positive critical and audience response.
-A fifth film, titled Toy Story 5, is in development for release on June 19, 2026.
+A fifth film, Toy Story 5, was released on June 19, 2026, to similar reception as the previous two films.